zeFresk/deep-position-analysis/README.md

 - *--time* : stop exploring **each node** after set amount of time in **seconds**
 - *the position file* in epd or fen format

+To *edit engine uci config*, edit the .cfg created in the directory after the first use of the said engine.

 ### Example
 > python3 dpa.py -p "C:/Engines/stockfish 10/stockfish_10_x64.exe" --pv=2 --depth 3 --nodes 1000000 sicilian.epd